marcusbotacin/Self-Modifying-Code/README.md

 ## Repository Organization

+* **LinuxSimulation/**: A simple Linux kernel module to evaluate the cost of performing I/O.
 * **Cache.Simulator**: A PIN-based, flush-aware cache simulator.
 * **Detector**: A PEBS-based SMC detector.
 * **Examples**: SMC code used for evaluation.